thelounge/thelounge.github.io/_docs/install-and-upgrade.md

 sudo dpkg --install thelounge.deb
 ```

+{: .alert.alert-info role="alert"}
+If you don't have root access, you'll need to [run an npm release](#from-npm-releases).
+Yarn installs global binaries to your user directory by default, which doesn't require root.

 This also sets up a `systemd` service, enabled during the install, that you can
 control with `systemctl status|start|restart|stop|...`.